aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/1-create-smart-contract.md

 The first thing an account can and should do with our contract is create a new list.

-Creating a task is essentially submitting a transaction, and so we need to know the `signer` who signed and submitted the transaction:
+Creating a list is essentially submitting a transaction, and so we need to know the `signer` who signed and submitted the transaction:

 1. Add a `create_list` function that accepts a `signer`